SPD-RCR/hw-04-web-api-code-quiz/pseudo-code.md

   - Create an array of questions,
   - with related arrays of corresponding answers
   - display a question with related answers until all of the of questions (5) have been displayed or Time <= 0

-- Timer counts down allowed time while a quiz is in progress
-- Local Storage: Store all players and their scores from quizes
+Possibly randomize later:

-  - Possible: Randomize the order of the 5 Questions.
+- Questions: Randomize the order of the 5 Questions.
 More questions could be available to mix into the random order while still only displying 5 total questions for the quiz.
-  - Possilbe: Randomize the order of the 4 Answers.
+- Answers: Randomize the order of the 4 Answers.
 More answers could be available for each question to mix into the random answer order while still only displying 4 total answers for each question.